Eastern fence lizard: Locomotion

 The running speed of these lizards is not limited by their mechanical power output.
 As the slope of the terrain increases, running speed and stamina of lizards decreases.
 Eastern fence lizards run faster uphill than downhill at a fixed degree of incline or decline.
 Lizards with higher running speeds also have higher stamina in regard to time and distance.

 Territoriality and conflict

 Male eastern fence lizards will establish a territory in the early spring, doing push-ups to flash their blue scales and deter other males.
+Males will flash the blue coloration on their bellies to claim territory.
 Males will headbob more at males with smaller ventral patches, but aggressiveness is not affected by male patches.

 The size of a male's territory (home range area) is directly correlated with his body size.
 The territory of smaller males in their first breeding season tends to be smaller.
 Territories may overlap; about half of any given male's territory is shared by another male.
 Within their territory, males cluster around the ranges of females, who are a limited resource.
 As such, the range and distribution of males is predominantly determined by the distribution of nearby females.